oguzelyte/AI-Post-Generator/README.md

-## To each sitre add code snippet below to make yoast description equal to the excerpt:
+## To each site add code snippet below to make yoast description equal to the excerpt:

 ```
 function prefix_filter_description_example($description)